Why Doesn’t Hobby Lobby Use Barcodes? (Why Are The Lines So Long + More)

 However, barcode scanners aren’t used at checkout, and have opted to keep the process manual.
 If you’re wondering why this is the case, read this article!

-Hobby Lobby doesn’t use barcode scanners at checkout, and has put out a statement addressing the question that the company doesn’t think scanners are right for the business in [currentyear].
+Hobby Lobby doesn’t use barcode scanners at checkout, and has put out a statement addressing the question that the company doesn’t think scanners are right for the business in 2024.
 One popular theory speculates that Hobby Lobby is avoiding them due to religious reasons, viewing barcodes as “the mark of the beast.”

 Keep reading to learn everything you need to know about the barcode policy at Hobby Lobby, including how it affects the lines at checkout, how the company keeps track of items without scanners, and more!